namib-project/muddles/README.md

 While we can't go over complete configuration in this document, here's some snippets to hopefully get you most of the way.

+Ultimately this boils down to telling the client to use the `muddles` binary as a server, communicating via stdin and stdout (as opposed to ports).

 #### Emacs

 You can use muddles in Emacs with [lsp-mode], declaring a new major `mud-mode` derived from [json-mode].